moebiussurfing/ofxSurfingImGui/README.md

   <summary>TODO</summary>
   <p>

+* macOS testing and fixing.
 * Fix Bugs on all the ofParameter Helpers/Styles/Docking sections.
 * Create some selected examples to simplify learning.
 * Add more ImGui raw widgets/add-ons with examples.
-* Convert some widgets to ofParameters.
+* Convert some more widgets to ofParameters.
   </p>
 </details>